 Automation, digitalisation and artificial intelligence within our production lines will improve efficiency, and help corporate decision makers develop better strategies for their resources and investments.
 The integration of artificial intelligence, robots, the Internet of Things and big data has led to what we refer to as "Industry 4.0”.

-Over the years, the Hong Kong Productivity Council (HKPC) and its Automotive Parts and Accessory System (APAS) R&D Centre has been striving to undertake different R&D programmes to enhance the competitiveness of the local automotive parts and accessory systems industry.
+Over the years, the Hong Kong Productivity Council (HKPC) and its Automotive Platforms and Application Systems (APAS) R&D Centre has been striving to undertake different R&D programmes to enhance the competitiveness of the local automotive parts and accessory systems industry.
 Besides, APAS also aims at to commercialise R&D results, to promote the development of the industry, and to help Hong Kong companies explore new business opportunities arising from smart mobility.

 One of the most important elements of “reindustrialisation” is to assist existing manufacturing industries with adopting smart and clean production, to minimise impacts on the environment.
 Cleaner production is an investment not an expense.
 Reducing the pollution from source can enhance energy efficiency and bring economic benefits to businesses.